kaleidawave/crates-release-gh-action/README.md

 Outputs:
 - `new-versions`, A JSON array of crates and their new version e.g. `[0.2.0]`.
 For monorepos this is `["*crate-name*-*version*"]` e.g. `["my-crate-0.2.0", "other-crate-0.3.0"]`
+- `new-versions-json-object`, A JSON object of crate name and  new version pairs
 - `new-version`, A single new version, "none" if multiple crates are updated e.g. `[0.2.0]`.
 - `new-versions-description`, For single projects the literal new version.
 For monorepos a chain of results e.g. `crate1 to 0.1.0, crate2 to 0.2.0 and crate3 to 0.3.0`